 Foxwoods is one of the largest resort-casino complexes in North America, starting out as a bingo hall and then transforming itself over the course of nearly 30 years into the megalith it is today.

 Over the past few years, with gaming proliferating, they’ve been taking steps to try to diversify the options, including a zip line from the top of the Fox Tower, a drop tower, a 4-D movie theater and the addition of a Tanger Outlets shopping center.
-This is on top of a series of renovations that have happened to the gambling areas, including an expansion of its non-smoking Rainmaker Casino (opening up space that had been for years closed off), a new poker room and a remodel of its popular buffet.
+This is on top of a series of renovations that have happened to other spaces, including a new Bingo Hall (back where the Bingo Hall originally existed earlier in the property’s history), new gaming spaces and new expo space.

 Many of the remodeling efforts finally begin to bring a touch of unity to a property that always felt like it was built in phases, with decor that felt disjointed as you went from one area to the next.
 This is still the case, although the more modern look and feel of many of the new areas help to blend things in a bit more.

 But it’s the overall sprawl of the property that emphasizes the way it was built.
 The main core of the property revolves around a rectangle that connects the Bingo area and bus lobby, the Rainmaker Casino, the Grand Pequot Casino and hotel, and the Great Cedar casino and hotel.
 The Fox Tower and Tanger Outlets are newer additions; the outlets serve as a second connector between the Fox Tower area of the property and the Grand Pequot area.
 And now, they’ve announced yet another massive addition, this time a Great Wolf Lodge that will add another hotel and an indoor water complex.